 (G) In state or federal waters, federal permit required for Highly Migratory Species, excluding Atlantic bonito, little tunny (albacore), and blackfin tuna: 978-281-9370.
 Prior to removal from vessel, all billfishes, swordfish and bluefin tuna must be reported at NC HMS reporting stations.
 DMF website for more details.

-(H) Reef complex species: whitebone porgy, jolthead porgy, knobbed porgy, longspine porgy, gray triggerfish, yellow jack, bar jack, almaco jack, lesser amberjack, banded rudderfish, white grunt, margates, spadefish and scup (south of Hatteras).
+(H) Snapper grouper complex species: whitebone porgy, jolthead porgy, knobbed porgy, saucereye porgy, gray triggerfish, bar jack, almaco jack, lesser amberjack, banded rudderfish, white grunt, margates, sailor’s choice, spadefish and scup (south of Hatteras).
 20 per person per day in combination when the species are open to harvest. (see note I above).